-General Notes:
+General Notes ():

-- Input parameters used in pavement section calculations are shown in Table No. 6.
-Please call us to provide pavement recommendations, if needed, for different input values. - If repetitive truck or heavy truck traffic is anticipated, please contact us for revised pavement recommendations. - Pavement section recommendations are based on a subgrade CBR value of 2.0.
-The pavement recommendations are not based on the shrink / swell characteristics of the underlying soils.
-The pavement can experience cracking and deformation due to shrinkage and swelling characteristics of the soils as described in the "Vertical Movements" section of this report.
-Use of geogrid helps reduce the shrink / swell related cracking. - If water is allowed to get underneath the asphalt, or if moisture content of the base or subgrade changes significantly, then pavement distress will occur.
-Moisture penetration underneath the asphalt pavement surface may be reduced by installing a vertical moisture barrier, such as deeper curbs; curbs extending a minimum of 6 inches into subgrade.
+- Input parameters are shown in Table No. 4.
+Please call us to provide pavement recommendations, if needed, for different input values. - If repetitive truck or heavy truck traffic is anticipated, please contact us for revised pavement recommendations. - Pavement section recommendations are based on a CBR value of 2.0.
+The pavement recommendations presented above are not based on the shrink / swell characteristics of the underlying soils.
+The pavement can experience cracking and deformation due to shrinkage and swelling characteristics of the soils as described in the Vertical Movements section of this report.
+Use of geogrid helps reduce cracking due to shrink / swell characteristics of the underlying clays. - Significant pavement distress has been observed during construction phase with the combination of construction traffic and irrigation water / rain-water getting underneath the asphalt. - If water is allowed to get underneath the asphalt or if moisture content of the base or subgrade changes significantly, then pavement distress will occur.
+Exterior moisture barrier, such as curbs extending a minimum of 6 inches into subgrade, will help reduce moisture getting underneath the pavement.